When the Caregiver Needs Care

 “She was feeling isolated,” says Milner of his mother.
 “Just having an outlet to vent and to learn has been highly valuable.”

-Other benefits of a “real world” support group include gaining a sense of control, learning coping skills, understanding what to expect of both your situation and that of your loved one, and receiving practical advice about community resources.
+Other benefits of a “real world” support group include gaining a sense of control, learning coping skills for caregivers, understanding what to expect of both your situation and that of your loved one, and receiving practical advice about community resources.

-There are many types of support groups; some are for caregivers in general, others focus on specific illnesses such as Alzheimer’s disease, cancer, stroke, etc. They may be organized by another caregiver, or by a hospital, mental health association, or advocacy association.
+Help for caregivers exists, and there are many types of caregiver support groups out there; some are for caregivers in general, others focus on specific illnesses such as Alzheimer’s disease, cancer, stroke, etc. They may be organized by another caregiver, or by a hospital, mental health association, or advocacy association.
 They may be peer-led, or run by a healthcare professional such as a nurse or social worker.
 Some are structured and are more educational in nature, offering information on a particular illness, community resources, etc. Others focus more on emotional support.
 And many are a combination of the two.

 To find a support group: